 At the end of 1930, the catering contract for the Eastern and Western sections of Southern Railway was given to Frederick Hotels Limited.
 The previous holders had been Spiers and Pond who pioneered railway catering in the UK.
 Frederick Hotels had been providing the catering on the ferries and was also running the Lord Warden Hotel.

-Dover Harbour Board/Southern Railway’s proposal of a coal staithe at the Eastern dockyard remained on track.
+Dover Harbour Board’s proposal of a coal staithe at the Eastern dockyard remained on track.
 Southern, along with Messrs Pearson and Dorman Long, the owners of Snowdown and Betteshanger Collieries, were more than interested and proposed to build the staithe.
-Tilden Smith’s 7.5 mile (11 kilometres) long aerial ropeway from Tilmanstone colliery to the Eastern Arm was completed in 1930 and was capable of carrying up to 120-tons of coal an hour in buckets each bucket had the capacity if 16-hundredweight.
-Tilden Smith had died by the time the 5,000-ton coal staithe was formerly opened.
+Tilden Smith’s 7.5 mile (11 kilometres) long aerial ropeway from Tilmanstone colliery to the Eastern Arm was completed in 1930 and was capable of carrying up to 120-tons of coal an hour in each bucket had the capacity if 16-hundredweight.
+Tilden Smith had died and all parties agreed that a 5,000-ton coalbunker would be built.